Tiny House Costs

 Cost Variations by State and Region

-Geographic location dramatically impacts tiny house costs through material prices, labor rates, land values, utility costs, and taxes.
-Understanding regional variations helps you budget accurately or consider relocating to lower-cost areas.
+Geographic location dramatically impacts tiny house costs through material prices, labor rates, land values, and taxes.

 • Purchase: $70,000